pomerium/pomerium/docs/enterprise/upgrading.md

 ### Helm Installations

-- As of v0.15.0, All Helm recipes have been consolidated to a single repository.
+- As of v0.15.0, All Helm charts have been consolidated to a single repository.
 Remove the `pomerium-enterprise` repo and upgrade from `pomerium`:

    ```bash
    helm repo remove pomerium-enterprise